 - (1) Residence Requirement: A maximum of two years of transfer credit completed outside the University of Alberta will be granted toward an undergraduate degree in the Faculty of Agricultural, Life and Environmental Sciences.
 This consists of ★60 or its equivalent.
 A minimum of ★60 must be completed at the University of Alberta, of which a minimum of ★30 must be completed while registered in this Faculty.
-Students are advised to discuss their course and program requirements with Undergraduate Student Services, 231 General Services Building. - (2) Permission to take courses at another postsecondary institution: Following initial admission, students are expected to complete all requirements at the University of Alberta.
-Students may apply for permission to take courses at another institution for credit to their degree program if - a. they are degree students in the Faculty of Agricultural, Life and Environmental Sciences; and - b. they present Satisfactory academic standing (i.e., Fall/Winter Grade Point Average of 2.0 or greater).
+Students are advised to discuss their course and program requirements with Student Services (2-06 Agriculture-Forestry Centre). - (2) Permission to take courses at another postsecondary institution: Following initial admission, students are expected to complete all requirements at the University of Alberta.
+Students may apply for permission to take courses at another institution for credit to their degree program if - a. they are degree students in the Faculty of Agricultural, Life and Environmental Sciences; and - they present Satisfactory academic standing (i.e., Fall/Winter Grade Point Average of 2.0 or greater).

 Approval is not granted when the student has already received the maximum allowable transfer credit.
 There is no obligation to grant transfer credit unless prior permission has been obtained.
-Qualified students must contact Undergraduate Student Services, 231 General Services Building to obtain the necessary forms and approval before enrolling at another institution.
+Qualified students must contact Student Services (2-06 Agriculture-Forestry Centre) to obtain the necessary forms and approval before enrolling at another institution